gauntface/gaunt.dev/content/blog/2016/09/16/testing-for-the-web.md

 ---
 title: "Testing for the Web"
-excerpt: "Automated testing on the web has some real gnarly gotchas.
+description: "Automated testing on the web has some real gnarly gotchas.
 Time to find out what they are."
 mainImage: "/images/blog/2016/2016-09-16/developer-desk.jpg"
 primaryColor: "#752e40"
 date: "2016-09-16T03:20:06-07:00"